Roland-Feng/task_space_NHB/README.md

 Dependent on the Interset quality, it usually takes short time to install all the packages.

+We run the code on Linux or Windows 11.

 # Hardware Requirement

 A GPU is required to run all the code.